 How does it work?

-UniversalCoin (UNV) will be distributed to the public free of charge for 40 times starting January 15 2018.
-Every Monday from February 12 there will be two claim windows at 00:00-01:00 UTC and 12:00-13:00 UTC.
-Visit this site during the claim window, follow the prompts, enter your email and wallet address and claim your UniversalCoin.
-The distribution amount will increase every week, and every week each participant will get the same amount.
+UniversalCoin (UNV) will be distributed to the public free of charge in 40 distributions of increasing volume.
+Every Monday (once our app is released) there will be two claim windows from 00:00-02:00 UTC and from 12:00-14:00 UTC.
+Use the UniversalCoin app during the claim window, follow the prompts and claim as many times as you like within the window.
+The distribution amount will increase every week, and every week each participant will get the same amount for each claim made.
 Individuals can participate is an many weekly distributions as they like.
 There is no catch - this is wealth creation with the power of community.

 So, how are we creating wealth?